 - Streaming Platform: HBO Max

-Oblivion was a film that came out of a workshop that was conducted for a science fiction movie.
+Oblivion was a film that came out of a workshop conducted for a science fiction movie.
 In this, we see Tom Cruise, and war is also seen against the aliens.

-His concept of reality changes when he is able to rescue a beautiful stranger (played by Olga Kurylenko) from a spacecraft.
+His concept of reality changes when he can rescue a beautiful stranger (played by Olga Kurylenko) from a spacecraft.
 The arrival of this strange woman turns on a chain of events that helps Jack in his single-handed battle against the aliens.

 9. Inception (2010)